RamilZohrabli/Java-Practice/README.md

 ## Task 9
 We implement `BigDecimal` class by importing it.
 It is very dimilar to the function of `BigInteger` class but it performs calculations on the decimal point values.
 It is very useful in the dealing with calculations of decimal point values for high precision.

+## Task 10
+The provided code in the exercise is the representation of one of the Binary operation type adding.
+It implements the sum of 3 objects that are created in the main class.
+It is required to create another operations - subtraction, multiplication and division.
+I created the methods which are very similar to `Sum` method but their functionality is different.
+Then I created Unvary operator abstract class as it is required.
+I established some methods like `SquareRoot` and `Factorial` methods as unary operations.
+Then I implemented all of these methods in the main class.
+With the help of only 1 interface, we can easily implement different operations.